vtsuperdarn/python_tutorial/README.md

 Note: aptitude does not install the latest version of basemap yet.
 For a more up-to-date version, go on the basemap website and follow install instructions.

+#### Other distributions

+Most linux distributions come with package managers (like aptitude for Ubuntu, or Yum for Fedora).
+Use it to install python.

 ### MacOS

 We strongly recommend using [MacPorts](http://www.macports.org/).
 Using MacPorts you can run the following lines to install python and useful modules.